 Transportation Network Companies haven’t exactly been profitable for some time, and recent reports estimate the operating losses trend to continue.
 Many apps monetize their product by implementing in-app ads.
 You know, those pesky little pop-up windows with various advertisements of offers and/or services?
 Typically users have the option to go “ad free” by purchasing a premium version of the app.
 Upgrading removes the ads, so you can enjoy the product hassle-free.

+Given the popularity of ridesharing apps (e.g., Uber and Lyft) it would be logical that TNCs might additionally monetize their services via adverts.
+Especially since they haven’t been profitable recently by many experts’ accounts.
+So, how would that look to users?
 Pax that use ridesharing apps are basically looking at a real-time map while on trip.
 For example, while the Uber app is open pax see the car they’re in travel along its route to their destination.
 This feature is primarily why people feel comfortable ordering rides for other people (e.g., parents who order rides for their kids).
 Although functional, there’s technically some space available for ad placements while you’re riding in your Uber or Lyft.

 On the flip side of the coin, drivers use a completely different (although complementary) smartphone app for ridesharing.
 This app is a bit more complex than the rider version; however, functions in much the same way.
 Drivers are dispatched trip requests, which they have the option of accepting.
 Once a trip request is accepted, a pick-up destination is provided and navigation too.
 But here’s the rub, drivers have an option to use internal (i.e., Uber’s stock nav) or external (I.e., another nav app like Waze or Google maps) navigation to drive to their pick-up location.

-TNCs may never resort to using in-app ads because ridesharing is already a paying service.
-Riders would likely shoulder the burden of adverts exposure since they logically aren’t preoccupied while getting a lift.
+Furthermore, some navigation apps already use in-app adverts (e.g., Waze) which appear in little banners that drop-down occasionally.
+Although these ads are distracting, they don’t subtract from the functionality of the navigation itself.
+TNCs may never resort to using in-app ads because ridesharing is already a paying service; however, riders would likely shoulder the burden of adverts exposure since they logically aren’t preoccupied while getting a lift.
 This decision wouldn’t happen without consequences though.
 Ridesharing app users probably don’t want to be exposed to ads; especially when they’re already paying for the service that that app provides.